thewca/wca-regulations/wca-regulations.md

         - 9b5b) Cutoff formats for this event: "Best of X" (where X is 1 or 2) cutoff phase for "Best of Y" (where Y is 2 or 3, and Y > X).
 - 9f) The results of a round are measured as follows:
     - 9f1) All timed results under 10 minutes, except for 3x3x3 Multi-Blind, are measured and truncated to the nearest hundredth of a second.
 All timed averages and means under 10 minutes are measured and rounded to the nearest hundredth of a second.
-    - 9f2) All timed results, averages, and means over 10 minutes, as well as all times for 3x3x3 Multi-Blind results, are measured and rounded to the nearest second (e.g. x.49 becomes x, x.50 becomes x+1).
+    - 9f2) All timed results, averages, and means over 10 minutes, as well as all times for 3x3x3 Multi-Blind results, are measured and rounded to the nearest second (e.g. X.49 becomes X, X.50 becomes X+1).
     - 9f4) The result of an attempt is recorded as DNF (Did Not Finish) if the attempt is disqualified or unsolved/unfinished.
     - 9f5) The result of an attempt is recorded as DNS (Did Not Start) if the competitor is eligible for an attempt but declines it.
     - 9f6) For "Best of X" rounds, each competitor is allotted X attempts.
 The best result of these attempts determines the competitor's ranking in the round.